 People tend to focus on shared drives when they think about data loss prevention.
 But a lot of data loss occurs through email as well.
 For example, an employee could accidentally attach the wrong file to an email and send it to someone who shouldn’t have access to data such as employees’ social security numbers.

 Data lost through email is a bit more difficult to retrieve compared to shared drives.
 Currently, it requires the use of a “man-in-the-middle” type proxy or gateway CASB solution, which have their own downsides.
-The best course of action is to prevent the loss of data through Gmail in the first place by setting up DLP policies in the Admin console.
+The best course of action is to set up DLP policies in the Admin console to prevent the loss of data through Gmail in the first place.

 G Suite Data Loss Prevention Best Practices